Cellular-Imaging-Amsterdam-UMC/qp-lessons/Day1/1) basic_annotations/LESSON.md

-# Lesson Plan: QuPath Basics - Annotations & Measurements
+# Lesson: QuPath Basics - Annotations & Measurements

 **Before running this lesson, read `README.md` in this folder for the setup instructions.**